 Promote Christ-Like Behavior to Increase Church Giving

 Efforts to increase church giving do not have to mean pushing your congregation to give more during weekly services.
 Building a church centered around philanthropy is about more than wanting the donation basket to be full.
 Through effective framing of the tithe, you can encourage a generous church community.
+Sending a thank you message for all types of donations helps promote generosity within your church.

 Get the Free eBook to Improve Church Stewardship